What Is A Good Bounce Rate For Your Website? Benchmarks, Causes, And What To Do In 2026

 Benchmarks inform prioritization.
 If pricing pages have a 70% bounce rate and paid acquisition costs are high, that's a high-priority fix.
 If a support article has 75% bounce but low support ticket volume, it's lower priority.

-Key takeaway: "Good" is relative.
-For B2B SaaS, a useful internal strategy is to define acceptable average bounce rate ranges per page type for each audience segment, then prioritize pages where bounce rate deviates from expectations and where small gains map to measurable pipeline improvement.
+Key takeaway: 'Good' is relative.
+For B2B SaaS, a useful internal strategy is to define acceptable average bounce rate ranges per page type for each audience segment, then prioritize pages where bounce rate deviates from expectations and where small gains can translate into measurable pipeline improvement.
+This approach helps ensure that your SEO efforts are aligned with broader business objectives.

 How To Interpret Bounce Rate As A Growth Metric And Actions That Improve Pipeline Attribution